“Humans only really have two operating modes: complacency and panic.” Nicole Foss, in a interview by Paul Barclay on Radio National.

 Bushfire-science and research

 There are lessons to be learned from the findings that have come from investigations into previous bushfire destruction disasters (such as Black Saturday in Victoria for example).
 As our bushfire experts prescribe, there are actions and behaviours that make the event of bushfire in residential areas safer.
-According to the evidence, we stand a higher chance of saving our home if we make our homes defendable and are there, prepared to defend them.
+According to the evidence, we stand a higher chance of saving our home if we make our homes defendable.
 But this is not something that we hear through the campaigns of bushfire authorities.
 And so unlearned we remain, vulnerable and dependent.

 Research led by Dr Caird Ramsay, director of CSIRO’s Division of Building Research, reveals evidence that points to our capacity as individuals to defend and save our homes.
 As cited in Bushfires And Bureacrats by leading bush fire expert, Joan Webster OAM: